Motion Prompting: Controlling Video Generation with Motion Trajectories: Method

 We build our model on top of Lumiere, a pre-trained video diffusion model~\cite{bar2024lumiere} which has been trained to generate 5 seconds of video at 16 fps given text and first frame conditioning.
 In order to train in track conditioning, we use a ControlNet~\cite{zhang2023adding} which requires encoding tracks in a spatial-temporal volume, $\mathbf{c} \in \mathbb{R}^{T \times H \times W \times C}$, where $T$ is the number of frames, $H$ and $W$ are the height and width of the generated video, and $C$ is the channel dimension.
 To do this, we associate with each track, $\mathbf{p}[n, :]$, a unique and random embedding vector $\phi^n \in \mathbb{R}^C$.
 Then, for each space-time location a track visits, and is visible at, we simply place the embedding $\phi^n \in \mathbb{R}^C$ in that location.
 All other values in the conditioning signal are set to 0. \cref{fig:conditioning} illustrates this process.
 In other words, we zero-initialize $\mathbf{c}$ and set

 for all tracks at each timestep $t$, where multiplying by the visibility $\mathbf{v}[n, t]$ zeros out the embedding if the track is not visible at that location and time.
 We quantize $x_t^n$ and $y_t^n$ to the nearest integer for simplicity.
 When multiple tracks pass through the same space-time location, we add the embeddings together.
-The track embeddings $\phi^n$ are {\it randomly} (regardless of spatial location) assigned sinusoidal positional embeddings from~\cite{vaswani2017attention}.
+The track embeddings $\phi^n$ are {\it randomly} drawn from a fixed pool, and act simply as a unique identifier for each track.
 For completely dense tracks, this representation is equivalent to starting with a dense grid of embeddings and forward warping, similar to~\cite{seo2024genwarp}.